law01f/n8n-cloud-aws/README.md

 Now that your brand new virtual machine has been created, you can go to the next step!

 ## Step 2: Run my install script
 Before starting Step 2, you **need to have a valid domain or subdomain** that you can use and that you own.
 You can use a dynamic DNS service as I did for this tutorial.
-You need to select the public IP of your newly create instance and update the IP address that will be used fo the name resolution.
+You need to select the public IP of your newly create instance and update the IP address that will be used for the name resolution.
 Ok, now you can really go to the next step!

 1. **Run the script:**
    ```bash